Hal51AI/txt2holo/README.md

 # Controls

-Txt2holo is meant to be used on a holographic display.
-Due to the usage of a screen, text will be inverted when viewed through the device.
-In order to view the text correctly, you can invert the text by using hotkeys or by clicking on the edges of the screen.
+Txt2holo is designed for holographic displays.
+When you use this device, the text appears inverted on the screen.
+To correct this, you can either use hotkeys or click on the screen's edges to invert the text back to normal.

 ### Hotkeys